Landsat program: Fisheries

 In 1975, one potential application for the new satellite-generated imagery was to find high yield fishery areas.
 Through the Landsat Menhaden and Thread Investigation, some satellite data of the eastern portion of the Mississippi sound and another area off the coast of the Louisiana coast data was run through classification algorithms to rate the areas as high and low probability fishing zones, these algorithms yielded a classification that was proven with in situ measurements – to be over 80% accurate and found that water color, as seen from space, and turbidity significantly correlate with the distribution of menhaden – while surface temperature and salinity do not appear to be significant factors.
 Water color – measured with the multispectral scanners' four spectral bands, was used to infer Chlorophyll, turbidity, and possibly fish distribution.

 Forestry

 An ecological study used 16 ortho-rectified Landsat images to generate a land cover map of Mozambique's mangrove forest.
 The main objective was to measure the mangrove cover and above-ground biomass in this zone, that until now could only be estimated.
 The cover was found to have a 93% accuracy of 2909 square kilometers (27% lower than previous estimates).
-Additionally, the study helped confirm that geological setting has a greater influence on biomass distribution than latitude alone - the mangrove area is spread across 16° of latitude but the biomass volume of it was affected more strongly by geographic conditions.
+Additionally, the study helped confirm that geological setting has a greater influence on biomass distribution than latitude - the mangrove area is spread across 16° of latitude but the biomass volume of it was affected more strongly by geographic conditions.